‘Have you tried turning it off and on again?’

 1. Input understanding

-When a user makes a request like, ‘How do I reset my password?’, the chatbot uses NLP to analyze the input, understand the context, and identify the intent behind the question.
+When a user makes a request like, ‘How do I reset my password?’, the chatbot uses NLP to analyze the input and determine the intent behind the question.

 2. Intent recognition

-The chatbot determines the purpose of the query (e.g., password reset, troubleshooting, or submitting a service request) and matches it to a predefined intent or task.
+The chatbot determines the purpose of the query (e.g., password reset) and matches it to a predefined intent or task.

 3. Generate a response